romanwu10/gemini-enhancer/Chrome/README.md

 ### 1. Follow-up Helper
 - Select any text on Gemini
-- Click the stylish "Follow-up" button that appears
+- Choose from three action buttons that appear: "Ask about this", "Explain further", or "Give examples"
-- Automatically inserts the selected text as a quoted citation in the chat input
+- Each button automatically generates an appropriate prompt and inserts it into the chat input
+- No more manual typing - just select text and click your preferred action!

 ### 2. Slash Commands
 Create custom shortcuts for frequently used prompts!
 Type `/` followed by your command name to quickly insert predefined prompts.